 Anyway, enough about it not being dangerous.
 What it is, is an awesome hike up a beautiful mountain with some dramatic scenery; in fact, I’d probably say climbing Huashan (Splendid Mountain, 花山, or 華山 in traditional characters) is one of the best things I’ve done in all my visits to China.
 This was on my first visit to mainland China in 2007 with my good friends Mike and Ross; we’d arrived in Beijing at the end of our Trans-Siberian (technically, Trans-Mongolian) train trip, and after a few days there – very hectic days (and nights) to say the least – we took a sleeper train to Xi’an to see the famous Terracotta Warriors.

 If you’re planning a trip to China, chances are you’ll be planning or considering a visit to Xi’an.
 As well as the Terracotta Army, it also boasts the best preserved city wall in China, a Muslim quarter with fantastic street food, and various traditional pagodas and towers, making a stay of a few days an important part of many Chinese itineraries – especially for those interested in Chinese history and ancient culture.
-Well, if you like mountains and amazing scenery you should add climbing Huashan to your list of reasons to visit Xi’an – and find an extra day in your schedule to do it!
+Well, if you like mountains and amazing scenery you should add climbing Huashan to your list of reasons to visit Xi’an, and if necessary find an extra day in your schedule to do it.

 Huashan is one of China’s Five Great Mountains along with Tai Shan, (泰山, Tranquil Mountain), Heng Shan (衡山, Balancing Mountain), another Heng Shan (恒山, Permanent Mountain), and Song Shan (嵩山, Lofty Mountain), and although it isn’t the highest of them (Heng Shan, 恒山, is the highest at 2,017m) it is renowned for its dramatic scenery.
 It really is a beautiful mountain of towering cliffs, vertical drops that you can stand on the edge of and look straight down hundreds of metres, with the main Huashan trail featuring crazy paths and steps cut up extremely steep slopes between cliff faces and under giant boulders.
 It also has some really nice evocative names for its major geographical features, such as Black Dragon Ridge, Golden Lock Pass, Thousand-Foot Precipice, Hundred-Foot Crevice, Immortal’s Palm Peak, Jade Maiden Summit, and so on.
 Gotta love those names!

 These days the transportation cut-off isn’t such an issue thanks to the new bullet train line connecting Xi’an with the city of Zhengzhou (郑州) to the east, which has a stop called Huashan North (花山北, Huashanbei) which is a taxi ride from Yuquan temple.
-Using the bullet train instead of the bus means you can start your climb at least 90 minutes earlier in the morning and you don’t need to worry about the last bus back as the last train to Xi’an is at 21.36 (at time of writing – make sure to check the timetable on Chinatrainguide), meaning that if you wish you should be able to get both up and down the Huashan trail by the time it gets dark (but do take torches or headlamps with you just in case, especially if you’re not there in summer).
+Using the bullet train instead of the bus means you can start your climb at least 90 minutes earlier in the morning, and you don’t need to worry about the last bus back as the last train to Xi’an is at 21.36 (at time of writing – make sure to check the timetable on Chinatrainguide).

 Fragrant Hills (Beijing)